aloder/tojen/README.md

 The Idea of this package is not to generate and forget but rather to establish a boilerplate that allows you to extend and modify.

-If I only wanted the user struct code I would modify it to this
+If I only wanted the user struct code I would modify it to this:

 ```go
 func genUserStruct() jen.Code {